vignankamarthi/Facial-Recognition-Software-Project/README.md

 ## Docker Support

-The project now includes complete Docker support with several benefits:
+The project includes complete Docker support with several benefits:

 ### 1. Simplified Setup
 - No need to install Python or dependencies locally